ruben056/ezBanking/README.md

 - DDD
 eventually:
 - REST API
+- hateoas (hypermedia as the engine of the application state)
 - exceptionhandling with translation to property httpErroCodes for restctrl
 - consumed by angular4 frontend...
 - security etc...
 - swagger to document endpoints
-- hateoas? (hypermedia as the engine of the application state)

 Requirements: